 a.
 Another device.
 It could be a Windows PC, a Mac or even an Android phone which is connected to the internet.

 Step 1: Plug the USB drive into the healthy computer.
 Please remember the name of the USB drive.

 Step 2: Download the two files as below and save them to the root directory of the USB drive.

-From the listed drives, find out the USB drive and remember its location.
+From the listed drives, find out the USB drive and remember its path.
 For example, /Volumes/Work Space as showing in the picture below.

-Step 6: Type in the following command and run:
+Step 6: Type the following command and press Enter:

 cd 'the USB drive location' and press Enter.
 For example: cd '/Volumes/Work Space'